-We offer a rich experience, having a contrasting mixture of schools for placements, consisting of a range of secondaries, around 60 primaries, a hospital school, special schools and FE College.
-The primaries offer great diversity, from schools of less than 100 pupils to rolls of more than 600, and from urban sites to small villages.
+We offer a rich experience, having a contrasting mixture of schools for placements, consisting of secondaries, around 70 primaries, a hospital school, special schools and FE College.
+The primaries offer great diversity, from schools of less than 100 pupils to more than 600, from urban sites to small villages.

-The Primary (3-7 and 5-11, plus Primary with Maths) programmes are offered in partnership with SWTT and Bath Spa University, an Ofsted rated Outstanding provider for ITT, who deliver the Masters element of the courses on site, here in Exeter.
+The Primary (3-7 and 5-11) programmes are offered in partnership with SWTT and Bath Spa University, an Ofsted rated Outstanding provider for ITT, who deliver the PGCE aspect of the course on site, here in Exeter.

 About the accredited body

 SWTT SCITT was formed in 1993 with the remit of providing high calibre teachers for Exeter and South West Schools.
 We pride ourselves in continuing with this challenge, and also with producing teachers who teach across the country.
 One of the great strengths of SWTT is our ability to personalise the QTS programmes and provide one to one support and challenge for each of our trainees.
 SWTT is based along with Exeter Consortium at West Exe School in Exeter, part of the Ted Wragg Trust, where some of our training sessions are held.